Get,

 How to Use Coconut Milk?

 Coconut milk is the liquid that is pressed from grated and ripe coconut.
-It can be included in the diet as a part of various dishes.
-For example, it can be used as an ingredient in curries, soups, smoothies, whipped cream, yoghurt, etc.
+It can be included in the diet as part of various dishes, serving as an ingredient in curries, soups, smoothies, whipped cream, and yoghurt.

 You must consult a qualified doctor before taking coconut milk in large quantities or any herbal supplements.
 Do not discontinue or replace an ongoing treatment of modern medicine with an ayurvedic/herbal preparation without consulting a qualified doctor.